-Per National BSA Youth Protection Policy, adults must ensure youth privacy.
+Per Scouting America's National Youth Protection Policy, adults must ensure youth privacy.
 Scouts and adult Scout volunteers never shower together.
 The only exception to this rule is for youth requiring special accommodations due to medical issues.
 If this is the case, parents should consult the Camp Director to determine necessary shower accommodations.